The Butcher Boy (1997 film)

 The Butcher Boy is a 1997 Irish black comedy film directed by Neil Jordan.
-The film was based on Patrick McCabe’s 1992 novel of the same name and McCabe co-wrote the screenplay with Jordan.
+The film was based on Patrick McCabe's 1992 novel of the same name and McCabe co-wrote the screenplay with Jordan.

 Set in the early 1960s, The Butcher Boy is about Francie Brady (Eamonn Owens), a 12-year-old boy who retreats into a violent fantasy world to escape the reality of his dysfunctional family; as his circumstances worsen, his sanity deteriorates and he begins acting out, with increasing brutality.
 The film won the Silver Bear for Best Director at the 48th Berlin International Film Festival in 1998 and a Special Mention for Owens "astonishing lead".
 It also won the European Film Award for Best Cinematographer for Adrian Biddle.

-The Butcher Boy was also the final film produced by The Geffen Film Company, and was released before their closure in 1998.
+The Butcher Boy was the final film produced by The Geffen Film Company until 2024's Beetlejuice Beetlejuice, and was released before the original company was folded into Warner Bros. in 1998.
+In addition, it was also Sinéad O'Connor's final feature film before her death in 2023.

 Plot

 The film is set in Ireland in the early 1960s in the small town of Clones.
 Francie Brady is a 12-year-old boy whose imagination is fuelled by television - aliens, communists, the Atomic Age.
 When his mother suffers a nervous breakdown and ultimately commits suicide, he is left in the care of his father, an emotionally distant and ill-tempered alcoholic.
 Francie spends most of his time with his best friend Joe Purcell talking about "gangsters, cowboys and Indians, comic-book monsters and the early-1960s threat of nuclear annihilation."
 However, when Francie's growing conflict with another boy, Phillip Nugent, and his mother begins to go too far, he ends up at reform school.
 Here, he is molested by Father Sullivan, and finds solace only in his fantasies about a foul-mouthed Virgin Mary.
 He returns home to find Joe has outgrown him and befriended Phillip Nugent.
 Before long, his father has drunk himself to death.
 Faced with being left completely alone in the world, Francie loses his grip on reality and lashes out with uncontrollable brutality, which shocks his provincial hometown.